-Our operational outlook for 2024 translates into strong cash flow generation, which is reflected in our 2024 free cash flow forecast of around €2.3 billion.
+Our operational outlook for 2024 translates into strong cash flow generation, which is reflected in our 2024 free cash flow forecast of around \in 2.3 billion1.
 This starts with our expectation of strong 2024 operating cash flows, predicated on stable sales growth and consistent margins.

-Overall, we expect our free cash flow generation to remain strong over the upcoming years as well, in line with our medium-term cumulative free cash flow forecast of €7.5 billion over the four-year period from 2022 to 2025.
+Overall, we expect our free cash flow generation to remain strong over the upcoming years as well, in line with our medium-term cumulative free cash flow forecast of \in 7.5 billion over the four-year period from 2022 to 2025.

-NET CAPITAL EXPENDITURE OF AROUND 2.2 BILLION
+NET CAPITAL EXPENDITURE OF AROUND 2.2 BILLION1

-We anticipate 2024 net capital expenditures of around €2.2 billion, which includes the divestment of facilities in the U.S. Overall, we will maintain strong levels of reinvestment back into our businesses, with continued investments into our omnichannel capabilities and healthy and sustainable initiatives.
+We anticipate 2024 net capital expenditures of around $\in 2.2$ billion1, which includes the divestment of facilities in the U.S. Overall, we will maintain strong levels of reinvestment back into our businesses, with continued investments into our omnichannel capabilities and healthy and sustainable initiatives.